Trésor Kandol: Hampton & Richmond

 In October 2012, Kandol signed for Isthmian League Premier Division side Hampton & Richmond Borough.
 Kandol was released on 30 November when Hampton & Richmond Borough said they could no longer afford Kandol's wages.

 International career

 Kandol won his first and only cap for the Congo DR national team in 2008 against Algeria in a friendly.
 The Congo DR national team won the match 1-0.

 Personal life

 Kandol was born in Banga.
 His cousins, Lomana LuaLua and Kazenga LuaLua have also played professional football.
-He celebrates scoring a goal by performing a backflip.
+He was known to often celebrate scoring a goal by performing a backflip.